Quantum Fluctuations in Electrical Multiport Linear Systems: Passive Lossless Linear Systems

-{\it Passive lossless linear systems.---} Having understood the two-port nonreciprocal harmonic oscillator, it is now easy to generalize the result to multiport general linear responses using the results in matrix fraction expansions from last century~\cite{Foster:1924,Tellegen:1948, Belevitch:1950,Newcomb:1966}.
+Having understood the two-port nonreciprocal harmonic oscillator, it is now easy to generalize the result to multiport general linear responses by using the results in matrix fraction expansions from last century~\cite{Foster:1924,Tellegen:1948, Belevitch:1950,Newcomb:1966}.
+Analogously to the one port case, any lossless response can be decomposed in weighted contributions from reciprocal and nonreciprocal harmonic oscillators through ideal transformers, see a generic lumped-element circuital realization of a a generic (non-)reciprocal stage in Fig. {\ref{fig:Z_matrix}}.
 Such electrical lossless multiport systems can be described in terms of four kinds of lumped circuit elements: capacitors, inductors, nonreciprocal elements (gyrators/circulators) and ideal transformers.
 The first two elements of the set represent minimal containers of electrical and magnetic energy, respectively, while the latter ones induce direct or mixing constraints between {\it dual} pairs of quantities such as fluxes (voltages) and charges (currents).
 While transformer constraints can be systematically eliminated if our configuration space contains just either flux or charge variables, this is not the case for nonreciprocal constraints.
 They can, however, always be handled in the form portrayed above, i.e., by redundant configuration spaces and elimination of the nondynamical variables in phase space.

 Let us now see how the flux fluctuation formula unfolds for a general passive lossless system.
 By virtue of the multiport Foster theorem~\cite{Newcomb:1966}, linear systems described by impedance matrices satisfying a causal response (viz. lossless positive-real matrices) can be decomposed as